New Student Visa Limits Spur Suit by Harvard, MIT

 The lawsuit brought by Harvard and MIT seeks a temporary restraining order and preliminary and permanent injunctive relief.

-“As a university with a profound commitment to residential education, we hope and intend to resume full in-person instruction as soon as it is safe and responsible to do so,” Bacow wrote in his email.
+“As a university with a profound commitment to residential education, we hope and intend to resume full in-person instruction as soon as it is safe and responsible to do so,” Harvard’s Bacow wrote.